WestDRI/wgpages/content/julia20230420/julia-05-threads-julia-set.md

 > ### <font style="color:blue">Take-home exercise "Fractal.3"</font>
 > Build a 3D cube based on the Julia set where the 3rd axis would be a slowly varying `c` constant.
 For
 > example, try to interpolate linearly between $c = 0.355 + 0.355i$ and $c = 1.34-0.45i$, or between any other
 > two complex values.
 Send us an animation traversing your volume once you are done.
-What cube resolution
+What highest cube
-> did you achieve?
+> resolution could you achieve?